Alenko124/mlops-project-Group21/reports/READMEgreske.md

 > **is lost when running experiments and that your experiments are reproducible?**
 >
 > Recommended answer length: 100-200 words.
 >
-> Example:
-> *We made use of config files.
-Whenever an experiment is run the following happens: ... .
-To reproduce an experiment*
-> *one would have to do ...*
->
 > Answer: